pulse2percept/pulse2percept/benchmarks/README.rst

 carries a spread far larger than the regressions worth catching.
 Measuring both sides in one job on one runner is what makes the timings comparable at all.

-The cost is a single four-minute job -- two Cython builds of about 40 seconds, two benchmark runs of about 25 seconds -- running alongside the 12-job ``Build & Test`` matrix instead of after it, so it adds no wall-clock time to CI.
-Slow scenarios stay out; the workflow does not pass ``--runslow``.

 **When the job fails**, read which metric tripped.
-A memory regression is
-real: reproduce it locally and explain it.
-A time regression on a shared runner is a hypothesis: confirm it with ``make bench`` on a quiet machine before treating it as one.
-If a change makes a benchmark legitimately slower or hungrier -- a more accurate model, say -- adjust the thresholds in the same pull request rather than working around the check.
+If the regression turns out to be real and you decide it is worth paying for (e.g., because of a more accurate model), say so in the pull request and merge over the failure. **Do not raise the thresholds to turn the check green.**
+Once the change is merged, the new cost *is* the baseline that every later comparison runs against.

+The job also fails if the two runs share **no** benchmarks at all.

 What is measured